 7. Livraria Lello – Lello Book Store

 The Lello bookstore is known as the place where J.K.
-Rowling got her inspiration of creating the magical world of Harry Potter.
+Rowling got her inspiration for creating the magical world of Harry Potter.
 When I first visited I was highly impressed by the beautiful and unique staircase.
-Now photos are forbidden and you need to pay small entrance fee, but believe me it’s worth it.
+Now photos are forbidden and you need to pay a small entrance fee, but believe me, it’s worth it.